s-axford/satellite-image-mapper/README.md

 Form data should include:
 ```
 lat: Latitude of desired location (-90 to 90)
-long: Longitude of desured location (-180 to 180)
+long: Longitude of desired location (-180 to 180)
 file: local filepath of png image containing overlay
 ```
 cURL Example: